nyyakko/errOr/README.md

 # installation

-you may copy the files under err_or/include into your project or install directly into your system with the following:
+you may copy the files under err_or/include into your project, install it with [vcpkg](https://github.com/echites/vcpkg-registry) or install directly into your system with the following:

 * ``py install.py``